Before making a deposit to your HitBTC account, it is important to make sure that the coin you are going to send in is supported by our platform.

-If you do not want to lose your coins, it is crucially important to ensure that both the tickers AND the full project names on HitBTC perfectly match those listed on the service that you use for sending out your deposit.
+To avoid losing your money, it is crucially important to ensure that both the tickers AND the full project names on HitBTC perfectly match those listed on the service that you use for sending out your deposit.

 Ethereum tokens and contract addresses

-An overwhelming number of ERC20 tokens in circulation, bearing whichever name their developers assigned to them, may understandably be confusing.
-This is why it's vital to remember that if deposit unsupported tokens to your HitBTC account, you will not be able to send them back.
+The existence of an overwhelming number of ERC20 tokens in circulation, bearing whichever name their developers assigned to them, may understandably be confusing.
+This is why it's vital to remember that if you deposit unsupported tokens to your HitBTC account, you will not be able to send them back.
 Please use the following instructions to make sure that this never happens to you.

 Every token is distinguished from others by its unique contract address.
 This is how it looks in blockchain explorer (taking EURS token as an example):